 - A. An employee shall be allowed to use any amount of accrued leave at the time the employee desires that will not be detrimental to agency operations, as determined by the Agency Head.
-Agency Heads shall establish a vacation leave schedule no later than January and shall give consideration to total municipal service in determining such schedules within each work unit. - B. Effective 2020 every year (from October 1 to September 30), full-time employees must take at least eighty (80) hours of annual leave, which must be taken each year by_the last full pay period in September.
-This limitation shall not apply to hired or rehired employees until the last full pay period in September of the second (2nd) year (from October 1 to September 30) following their hire date of hire or rehire.
-Seasonal employees who convert to a regular position without a break in service are exempt from this provision until the last full pay period in September of the second (2nd) year (from October 1 to September 30) following their date of conversion to a regular position.
+Agency Heads shall establish a vacation leave schedule no later than January and shall give consideration to total municipal service in determining such schedules within each work unit. - B. Every year full-time employees must take at least eighty (80) hours of annual leave, which must be taken each year by the last full pay period in September.
+This limitation shall not apply to hired or rehired employees until the last full pay period in September of the second (2nd) year following their hire date of hire or rehire.
+Seasonal employees who convert to a regular position without a break in service are exempt from this provision until the last full pay period in September of the second (2nd) year following their date of conversion to a regular position.
 Employees who fail to take the full eighty (80) hours of annual leave shall be considered to have forfeited those hours to the Union Leave Bank.
-The difference between the hours taken and eighty (80) hours shall be subtracted from the employees' leave account at the end of the last full pay period in September and deposited in the Union Leave Bank.
+The difference between the hours taken and eighty (80) hours required to be taken shall be subtracted from the employees' leave account at the end of the last full pay period in September and deposited in the Union Leave Bank.